 Finger Board Wood

 Here is a description of the most common woods that we use on Aperio necks.
 Take a minute to read and you will find there is not a lot of mystery in fingerboard woods.
 The biggest difference is the hardness and Ebony almost always wins that game.
-The next is appearance, and last is Mojo, which is undefined.
 The corporate makers choose their wood using economics in their selection process.
-Save your worry and just choose what you like, not what a corporate manufacturer fills their assembly line with.
+Save your worry and just choose what you like, not what a big manufacturer fills their assembly line with.
 You wouldn’t be here if you didn’t want something different!

 Maple, Indian Rosewood and Pau Ferro are standard woods we stock.
 The Pau Ferro costs a little more.
-We can get other woods but those in general will add $25.00 to your neck.
+We can get other woods but those in general will add an additional cost to your neck.
 Think about what you want and send me an email or call and I’ll tell you if I can get it and what the additional cost will be.
-If you have a piece of wood you want made into a fingerboard I can do that too- like Grandma’s old mantle or something like that.

 Maple of course, next to Rosewood, is the most common.
 We make our necks from one piece of maple so the fretboard is part of the neck without a glue joint.
 Some people say it helps the tone but it does make for a nice looking neck where there is no joint line.